 By Therese Figura

 Asheville’s B.B.
-Barns was founded in 1988 when a visionary, Barney Bryant, met with his banker, Ned Gibson, to negotiate a loan to open a garden center.
-By the time the negotiation process was completed, Bryant had inspired Gibson to join him in the business endeavor.
-The two have been partners for 30 years in the successful creation of this garden and gift center destination and landscaping services division for WNC.
-Today Bryant owns the retail division and Gibson owns the landscape services division.
+Barns was founded in 1988 when visionary Barney Bryant met with his banker, Ned Gibson, to negotiate a loan to open a garden center.
+By the time the negotiation process was completed, Bryant inspired Gibson to join him in the business venture.
+The two have been successful partners in the creation of a destination garden, gift and landscape services company ever since.
+Today, Barney owns the retail operation while Ned owns the landscape services division.

-The company is celebrating this benchmark with its team and customers on Saturday, September 15, with A Party in the Garden from noon until 3 p.m.
-Live music, refreshments and great specials will be part of the festivities.
-The company’s success, Bryant says, is based on “the passion Ned and I have for people and plants and our prayer for talented, gracious employees to join the team.
-The team has a shared vision and mission: winning together in a ‘we’ culture.
-Enhanced communication, friendships and trust drive the team and allow for a cohesive company.”
+This year the company celebrates 32 years of success.
+That success, Bryant says, is based on “the passion Ned and I have for people and plants and our prayer for talented, gracious employees to join our team.
+The team has a shared vision and mission of winning together in a ‘we’ culture and carries the mission forward through effective communication, sincere friendships and trust, driving the team to meet the customer where the customer is.”

-The two owners attribute their success to the experience their employees provide for guests who are welcomed to the garden center six days a week for 12 months a year.
+Bryant and Gibson attribute their longevity to the experience their employees provide for the customer, who is welcomed to the garden center six days a week year-round.
 A visit to B.B.
-Barns is a memorable experience motivating customers to spread the word.
+Barns is a memorable experience that motivates customers to spread the word.
 The team considers satisfied customers its best marketing tool.

 The four-acre garden and gift center hosts an exotic plant collection and a gallery of unique gifts.
-The annuals greenhouse and the nursery are filled with blooming color and quality specimens second to none.
+The annuals greenhouse and the nursery are filled with blooming color and quality specimen plants that thrive in the WNC mountains.
 B.B.
-Barns offers outdoor living services integrating creative landscape and hardscape designs through its certified landscape services team.
-Many times customers desire an onsite consultation at their business or home.
-Garden coach Cinthia Milner will make an appointment to meet with the customer, a unique service provided at an hourly rate.
-Brenna Henley, container gardening designer, will also meet with clients for an onsite consultation on container gardening or installation.
+Barns offers outdoor living services integrating creative landscape and hardscape designs through its certified landscape services.
+Many times, customers desire an onsite consultation at their home or business.
+Garden coach Cinthia Milner will meet a customer by appointment at an hourly rate.
+Brenna Henley, the container gardening designer, will also meet with clients for an onsite consultation on container design and installation.

 Customers have dubbed B.B.
-Barns “the fl oral spa of Asheville.”
-The center can meet all outdoor living, indoor décor and holiday decorating needs, as customers create spaces to enhance their quality of life.
+Barns “the floral spa of Asheville.”
+The garden center can meet all outdoor living, indoor décor and holiday decorating needs as customers create spaces to enhance their quality of living.

-“As I reflect on 30 years in the garden center industry, I know it’s about the whole experience,” Bryant says.
+“As I reflect on 32 years in the garden center industry, I know it’s about the whole experience,” Bryant says.
 “Life is shaped not by what you accomplish, not by what you own, but how you build life-sustaining relationships.
 B.B.
-Barns is a place where we know your name.”
+Barns is a place where everyone knows your name!”

 B.B.
-Barns is located at 3377 Sweeten Creek Road in Arden.
-Garden center hours are Monday through Saturday, 9 a.m. to 6 p.m.
-Landscaping services are available Monday through Friday, 8 a.m. to 5 p.m.
-To learn more, visit bbbarns.com.
+Barns is located at 3377 Sweeten Creek Road, Arden.
+Garden center hours are 9 a.m. to 6 p.m.
+Monday through Saturday year-round.
+Landscaping services are available Monday through Friday 8 a.m. to 5 p.m.
+To learn more, visit BBBarns.com.
 Therese Figura is director of business development for B.B.
 Barns.